 Last December while I was in Africa, I did a weeklong series of reader success stories to help inspire you to travel more.
-My goal was to show that I’m not special and my advice doesn’t work for just me – it can work for anyone and that anyone can travel if they just put their mind to it.
+My goal was to show that I’m not special and my advice doesn’t work for just me — it can work for anyone, and anyone can travel if they just put their mind to it.
 Knowing I wasn’t alone really helped me when I started traveling.

 So I decided to highlight more success stories from people to keep encouraging you to follow your dreams (a lofty goal, right?).
 Today, I’m featuring Dave and Vicky to talk about their leap into the unknown.

 Nomadic Matt: Thanks for doing this interview!
 Give us some background on you two.